About Me

 “I’ve been thinking about you a lot lately, especially given my idea to write a book about suicide and bereavement, which would inevitably feature you quite strongly.
 In fact, you would be front and centre.
 You were never one to grab the spotlight, at least not in the presence of family.
 And yet, old friends of yours have described you as “wild.”
 You were a character of note in their lives – someone whose antics would be broadcast far and wide.
 It seems to me that that guy – the guy you were when you were most relaxed and free – would not object to being instrumental in helping others heal from losing someone to suicide.
 I think I can safely say that you would like that very much.”

-Writing Did You Know I Would Miss You? was a way of getting to know my brother in a whole new way.
+Writing Did You Know I Would Miss You? helped me get to know my brother in a whole new way.
 It helped me transcend the grimness of his last moments and it brought him to life for me.
+Enduringly.
 That’s the miracle of writing.

-If that’s the main criterion, I am well on my way!
+If that’s the main criterion, and I believe it is, I am on the writerly path!

 Share with your friends